Rachel Brand, The Third-Ranking Justice Department Official, Is Stepping Down

 A Justice Department spokesperson did not immediately return a request for comment.
 The news that Brand was leaving came as a surprise to several senior Justice Department officials contacted by BuzzFeed News.

-Brand brought a more a politically-connected resume to the Justice Department than Rosenstein — she previously worked in the White House and Justice Department under former president George W. Bush, and served as vice president and chief counsel for regulatory litigation at the US Chamber Litigation Center.
+Brand brought a more politically connected résumé to the Justice Department than Rosenstein's — she previously worked in the White House and Justice Department under former president George W. Bush, and served as vice president and chief counsel for regulatory litigation at the US Chamber Litigation Center.

 Trump has publicly and repeatedly expressed his frustration with Rosenstein’s decision to appoint Mueller as special counsel last year, leading to speculation that he might fire Rosenstein — a move that would put Brand in a high-profile and politically volatile position.